-On August 5, 2011, the Company sold its aircraft for proceeds of U.S. \$5.75 million.
+The Company also has an aircraft held for sale.
+Effective August 5, 2011, the Company sold its aircraft for proceeds of U.S. \$5.75 million.
 Concurrent with the sale, the Company repaid the related financing lease of \$7.1 million.